 However, moving collection also has two serious shortcomings:

-• collection cannot be performed while the user’s program is running2 since the program may race with the collector as it moves an object
+• collection cannot be performed while the user’s program is running 2 since the program may race with the collector as it moves an object

 • the amount of work necessary for collection is proportional to the amount of live data on the program’s heap